aws-samples/eks-workshop/content/beginner/120_network-policies/tigera/register.md

 The team at Tigera offers a free trial of [Calico Enterprise Edition](https://www.tigera.io/tigera-products/calico-enterprise) for all EKSWorkshop users.
 Follow the steps below to get your free trial on a dedicated EKS cluster provisioned and managed by Tigera.

-- Go to the Tigera Secure Cloud Edition trial registration website at https://www.tigera.io/tigera-products/calico-enterprise-trial?utm_campaign=eks30&utm_medium=web&utm_source=eksworkshop .
+- Go to the Calico Enterprise trial registration website at https://www.tigera.io/tigera-products/calico-enterprise-trial?utm_campaign=eks30&utm_medium=web&utm_source=eksworkshop .
 Please note this link has the offer code embedded and is the fastest way to get your trial.

 - Fill out your contact details along with your work email address to ensure you receive your trial environment details promptly.